timongentzsch/pupil_docker/README.md

-# aarch64 docker image including source build of [Pupil Labs Pupil](https://github.com/pupil-labs/pupil.git) and [ROS2 (foxy)](https://github.com/ros2)
+# Docker image including source build of [Pupil Labs Pupil](https://github.com/pupil-labs/pupil.git) and [ROS2 (foxy)](https://github.com/ros2)
 ## Info
-The image is based on Ubuntu 18.04, since this is the recommended distro for pupil labs.
-Therefore it is not possible to install the ros2 apt packages directly, but to build them from source.

-Although this repository is dedicated to the installation of Pupil Labs on an arm64 linux platform, it should also be a useful reference on other platforms by rebuilding the Dockerfile with slight modifications.
+This image includes all neccessary libraries to run Pupil Labs Pupil from source.
+For compatibility reasons all python packages are build against a venv of `python3.6`.

 ## Usage
 You can directly download and exectute the image from dockerhub via: